Who was Charles Wade?

 Born in the suburbs of London in 1883, Charles Wade was the son of Paget and Amy Wade – owners of several sugar estates in the West Indies.

 At the age of 7, he went to live with his Grannie Spencer in Great Yarmouth.
-A stern woman who scorned any form of luxury, Charles spent his childhood amusing himself.

 It started with a small bone model of St Michaels, bought with 18 weeks’ worth of pocket money and sparked a lifelong love of collecting in a young Charles.